aajonusnet/aajonusnet/md/QNA/Q&A Of May 30, 2010.md

 A: No, if you didn't have calcium, phosphorus, magnesium, and potassium, we wouldn't be alive.
 But our ratio needs to be right around 5.5, 5.7, not 7, not 6.7.
 That's an herbivore.
 Become a cow next life if you want that.

-Q: When I have a cold, I've been told to have a glass of 8 ounces of water and put a half a teaspoon of baking soda in there to alkaline instead of keeping it acid.
+Q: When I have a cold, I've been told to have a glass of 8 ounces of water and put a half a teaspoon of baking soda in there to alkalize instead of keeping it acid.
 If baking soda is an acid, how can it alkaline your body?

 A: You got me.